Robert Stopford (Royal Navy officer): Naval career

 He took part in the British invasions of the Río de la Plata and Battle of Copenhagen of 1806–07, and attacked Rochefort in 1808.
 Stopford played an important part in the Battle of the Basque Roads.
 He was appointed to command HMS Caesar (80), with a squadron of two ships of the line and five frigates.
 On 23 February 1809 he fell in the four French frigates under the batteries of Sable d'Olonne, an action which left them disabled.
 Stopford continued his blockade until Lord Gambier chased a fleet of ten French sail of the line into the Basque Roads and assumed command.
 In the summer of 1809 he was called as a witness at the Court-martial of James, Lord Gambier which assessed whether Admiral Lord Gambier had failed to support Captain Lord Cochrane.
 Gambier was controversially cleared of all charges.

 In 1810, he sailed to South Africa to become Commander-in-Chief of the Cape of Good Hope Station.
 He directed the operations that resulted in the capture of Java when on 8 August 1811, the Dutch settlement of Batavia capitulated to the British under Stopford and Lieutenant-General Sir Samuel Auchmuty.
 The British fleet consisted of some 100 vessels, including eight cruisers belonging to the East India Company.
 He was appointed Commander-in-Chief, Portsmouth in 1827.

 Stopford became Rear-Admiral of the United Kingdom in 1834.
 His last active post, in his early seventies, was as commander-in-chief of the Mediterranean fleet during the Syrian War against the forces of Mehemet Ali.
 As Vice Admiral on board HMS Princess Charlotte (100) and subsequently HMS Phoenix, he was in command of the combined British, Turkish, and Austrian fleet during the bombardment of Acre on 3 November 1840.
 For his services in the Syrian War, Stopford was given the Freedom of the City of the City of London and presented with a commemorative "freedom box".
 The ornate silver and oak box is part of the collection of the National Maritime Museum, Greenwich.
 The following year he became Governor of the Greenwich Hospital at Greenwich, with the rank of admiral.

 He is buried in Greenwich Hospital Cemetery.
-The cemetery was largely made into a pocket park in the late 19th century but his name is listed on the west face of the Officers in the centre of the park.
+The cemetery was largely made into a pocket park in the late 19th century but his name is listed on the west face of the Officers' Monument in the centre of the park.